Kord-Extensions/template/README.md

 - A reasonable `.gitignore` file, including one in the `.idea` folder that ignores files that you shouldn't commit – if you're using IDEA yourself, you should install the Ignore plugin to handle changes to this for you.
 - A Groovy-based Logback config, so you have reasonable logging out of the box.
+- A default set of translations in `src/main/resources/translations`, and automatic generation of `Key` objects.
 - Automatic generation of a Dockerfile via a `createDockerFile` task, also run at build time.

 **Note:** This template includes a `.editorconfig` file that defaults to using tabs for indentation in almost all file